Michael Carrick: West Ham United

 Carrick made his West Ham breakthrough in the 2000–01 season, playing 41 games in all competitions, which included 33 games in the league.
 His only goal of the season came in a 1–1 home draw against Aston Villa on 9 December 2000.
 Carrick was awarded a new, improved contract for his progress that would keep him at Upton Park until 2005.
 On 20 April 2001, he was nominated for the PFA Young Player of the Year alongside teammate Joe Cole.
 The award was eventually won by Liverpool midfielder Steven Gerrard on 29 April.
 For the second successive season Carrick was voted as West Ham's Young Player of the Year.

 The 2001–02 season saw Carrick make 32 appearances for the Hammers.
 Carrick scored twice during this season, his first was West Ham's only goal in a 7–1 loss at Blackburn Rovers on 14 October.
 He scored the first goal in a 2–1 victory over rivals Chelsea ten days later.
 Towards the end of the season, Carrick suffered a recurrence of a groin injury that ruled him out of the 2002 FIFA World Cup for the England squad.

 The 2002–03 season was one to forget for Carrick, as West Ham were relegated from the Premier League at the end of the campaign, with Carrick playing his last game of the season in a 2–0 victory over Sunderland on 22 March 2003.
-Rather than leave the club like teammates Joe Cole, Frédéric Kanouté and Jermain Defoe, Carrick stayed with West Ham during their first season back in First Division.
+Rather than leave the club like teammates Joe Cole, Frédéric Kanouté and Jermain Defoe, Carrick stayed with West Ham during their first season back in the First Division.
 During the 2003–04 season, West Ham finished fourth on the final day to ensure a place in the play-offs.
 However, they lost 1–0 in the final to Crystal Palace and were denied a return to the top flight.
 Carrick was included in the PFA Team of the Year for the First Division.